aditya9211/Blur-and-Clear-Classification/README.md

 **We have used the Backprop Algorithm for Training using the SGD Optimizer with Momentum .
 Rescaled the Images to 100 x 100 Pixels in Grayscale Coding and done median filtering to filter the noise in Images.**

-`Need the Images that are clear in separate folder and one with blurred in other folder.Because it is a supervised Learning`
+`Need the Images that are clear in separate folder and one with blurred in other folder.
+ Because it is a training phase of Supervised Learning `

 Run as :